abdullah2web/Neighborhood_Map/README.md

 # Neighborhood Map Project

-In this project the users will find the best places in our neighborhood map.
+In this project the users will find my favorite places in our neighborhood map.

 ## Description: